nhooyr/flappybird/README.md

 - The bird falling from gravity in the shape of a parabola.
 Very relevant to them as they are learning (or going to be) about parabolas.
 Of the form `-0.075*x^2`.
 Kids always question if abstract math useful and here is an excellent example!
+- The coordinate system being upside down in computer graphics compared to math.
 - How collisions are detected between the bird, ground and pipes.
 - How the randomly sized pipes are generated.
 - How the high score is persisted between page loads.